SAR442257 for Multiple Myeloma and Non-Hodgkin Lymphoma

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor to get a clear answer based on your specific situation.

-What makes the drug SAR442257 unique for treating multiple myeloma and non-Hodgkin lymphoma?
+What evidence suggests that SAR442257 might be an effective treatment for multiple myeloma and non-Hodgkin lymphoma?

 Clinical Sciences & Operations